Second Cancers After Hodgkin Lymphoma

 - Stomach cancer

 - Cancer of the ureter (the tube that connects the kidney and the bladder)

 - Melanoma of the skin

 - Kaposi sarcoma

-After completing treatment for Hodgkin disease, you should still see your doctor regularly and may have tests to look for signs that the cancer has come back.
-Let your doctor know about any new symptoms or problems, because they could be caused by the lymphoma coming back or by a new disease or second cancer.
+After completing treatment for Hodgkin lymphoma, you should still see your doctor regularly and may have tests to look for signs that the cancer has come back.
+Let them know about any new symptoms or problems, because they could be caused by the lymphoma coming back or by a new disease or second cancer.

 The Children’s Oncology Group has guidelines for the follow-up of patients treated for cancer as a child, teen, or young adult, including screening for second cancers.
 These can be found at www.survivorshipguidelines.org.

 Survivors of Hodgkin lymphoma should also follow the American Cancer Society guidelines for the early detection of cancer, such as those for colorectal and lung cancer.
 Most experts don’t recommend any other testing to look for second cancers unless you have symptoms.

 Can I lower my risk of getting a second cancer?

 There are steps you can take to lower your risk and stay as healthy as possible.
 For example, it’s important to stay away from tobacco products.
 Smoking increases the risk of many cancers, including some of the second cancers seen in people who have had Hodgkin lymphoma.